 - A registered agent is easier to locate.
 A plaintiff need only check the Secretary of State’s records to find the name of the registered agent and address of the registered office.

 - Serving a person other than the registered agent can be costly.
 Time-consuming and expensive disputes can arise if there is any doubt as to whether the person served was authorized by the defendant to receive process on its behalf.

 Can I be my own agent for service of process?

-However, doing so is a risky move.
+Although you can appoint yourself or another individual, doing so is a risky move.